sdss/mangadap/docs/plan.rst

      key = 'HYB10-MILESHC-MASTARHC2'

 The optional ``key`` keyword specifies the identifier for the plan separately from the dictionary key.
-If none is provided, the name of the plan is the same as the top-level dictionary keyword.
+If no ``key`` entry is provided, the name of the plan is the same as the top-level dictionary keyword.

 If you want to apply more than one analysis plan, you can have multiple plans in a single `toml`_ file and the DAP will execute them in series.
 For example, the